VNemani14/UQ_ML_Tutorial/README.md

-# Uncertainty Quantification in Machine Learning for Engineering Design and Health Prognostics: A Comprehensive Review
+# Uncertainty Quantification in Machine Learning for Engineering Design and Health Prognostics: A Tutorial
-(Code repository for the above titled review paper)
+(Code repository for the above titled paper)

 The goal of the study is to compare several ML models and their uncertainty quantification capability for Engineering Design and Prognostics